Bielby

 Bielby is a village and civil parish in the East Riding of Yorkshire, England.
 The village is situated about 4 mi south of Pocklington.

 According to the 2011 UK census, Bielby parish had a population of 258, a decrease on the 2001 UK census figure of 281.

 About two miles north-east of Bielby, on the edge of Hayton, lie the ruins of an ancient Roman military fortress, an important archaeological site.
-The University of Durham, Dept of Archaeology, led an excavation between 1995 and 1998 with assistance from local residents and University of Leeds students.
+The University of Durham's Department of Archaeology led an excavation between 1995 and 1998 with assistance from local residents and University of Leeds students.
 A well, a bath-house and many other parts of the Roman fortress have been identified.